bluz71/bluz71.github.io/_posts/2018-06-12-digital-privacy-tips.md

     > third-party sites that also participate with Beacon.
 These activities would
     > be published to users' News Feed.

+    Users were none too pleased to have their third-party purchases automatically noted on their Wall for all their Facebook friends to see.

 - Then in 2010, Facebook’s CEO Mark Zuckerberg articulated his opinon about [online identity and privacy](https://www.michaelzimmer.org/2010/05/14/facebooks-zuckerberg-having-two-identities-for-yourself-is-an-example-of-a-lack-of-integrity/).

-    > “You have one identity,” he emphasized three times in a single interview with
+    > "You have one identity," he emphasized three times in a single interview with
-    > David Kirkpatrick in his book, “The Facebook Effect.”
-“The days of you having a
+    > David Kirkpatrick in his book, "The Facebook Effect."
+"The days of you having a
     > different image for your work friends or co-workers and for the other people
-    > you know are probably coming to an end pretty quickly.”
-He adds: “Having two
+    > you know are probably coming to an end pretty quickly."
+He adds: "Having two
-    > identities for yourself is an example of a lack of integrity.”
+    > identities for yourself is an example of a lack of integrity."

+    Facebook desperately wants to know who you really are.

 - In 2016 British consulting firm [Cambridge Analytica acquired without content](http://www.businessinsider.com/facebook-87-million-cambridge-analytica-data-2018-4)